Pending | Enacted

 What is Considered Sexual Harassment

 Sexual harassment is any unwelcome sexual advance or conduct on the job that creates an intimidating, offensive, or hostile work environment.
-Importantly, the determination of what may constitute harassment often lies with the person being harassed.
+Importantly, the determination of what may constitute harassment often lies in part with the person being harassed.
 While one colleague may find an off-color joke amusing, another may find it offensive—even harassing.

 While no form of sexual harassment at work is acceptable, there are some types of behaviors that are generally considered to be sexual harassment: